NilArj/NilArj/README.md

 <p align='center'>
-Hey there, I'm a self-taught Junior Programmer with expertise in JavaScript, CSS, HTML, ReactJS, and React Native.
-I'm passionate about building user-friendly, scalable applications and I'm always eager to learn new things.
+Hey there, I'm a self-taught Junior Data Analyst with expertise in Python and SQL.
+I'm passionate about creating actionable insights, and I'm always curious and eager to learn new things.
 </p>
 <br>